travelogues/travelogues.github.io/_pages/home.md

 excerpt: "Travelogues: Perceptions of the Other 1500-1876<br> – A Computerized Analysis"
 intro:
   - excerpt: "We are very happy to announce a [**Call for Papers**](/cfp/) for the Workshop „On the Way into the Unknown?
   Comparative Perspectives on the 'Orient‘ in (Early) Modern Travelogues“ in Vienna on 28.–29.11.2019.
-We are looking forward to your proposals!"
+The submission is now closed - we thank everyone for the overwhelming interest!
+You can expect further information soon."
 feature_row:
   - title: "Travelogues at Bielefeld University"
     excerpt: "The Travelogues project will be presented at the conference “Traveling, Narrating Comparing.
 Travel Narratives of the Americas from 18th to the 20th Century” at Bielefeld University!"